jacksonsc007/RankDETR/projects/rank_detr/README.md

 2. fixed class threhold to select topk boxes during inference & training.

 ## v2.0.3
 In this version, we start from v2.0, which means we use both one-to-one and one-to-many queries.
-This is only one change we want to make:
+There is only one change we want to make:

 1. always keep the tokens from last feature maps

 we want to validate whether a simple topk scheme among all feature levels will be detrimental to performance.
 The last feature level is outnumbered largely but the first feature level.

+Results showed that this modification **did not** help.

+## v2.0.4

+In this version, we start from v2.0, which means we use both one-to-one and one-to-many queries.
+There is only one change we want to make:

+1. we sample tokens from each feature level separately, which means we don't mix tokens from differents levels together when we're selecting according to the topk_ratio.